blackears/blenderNormalBrush/README.md

 ##### Cancelling
 Pressing **Esc** or **Right Mouse Click** will cancel your editing, discarding all changes.

+### Seam Normal Tools

-### Fix Seam Normals Tool
+#### Smooth Seam Normals

-Also included under the **Fix Seam Normals** menu is a control to automatically copy normals across seams.
+Also included under the **Seam Normals** menu is a control to automatically smooth normals across separate objects.
 Simply select two or more objects with edges that meet.
-Then press the **Copy Seam Normals** button.
-The normals from the active object will be copied to the other selected objects wherever the selected object' vertex is snapped to the same spot as the active object's vertex.
+Then press the **Smooth Seam Normals** button.
+The normals on the boundary edge of the selected objects will be averaged with the geometry of all other selected objects and the split normals updated to create a seamless surface.
+This can be used after using the Separate command to make the two separate piees appear to be one again.

+#### Copy Seam Normals

+There is another button for **Copy Seam Normals**.
+The will copy the normals of the vertices on the edge boundary of the active object to all other selected objects.

 ## Building